derek-knox/Notes/Learn Enough Command Line to Be Dangerous by Michael Hartl.md

 ## Summary of my understanding
 1. You launch the terminal program (Terminal, iTerm, etc) which hosts and automatically launches a shell program (bash, fish, etc) that provides an API (accessible via command line commands) for executing OS-level functionality.
 2. This shell program launch is referred to as a shell session, one where temporary, in addition to persistent, Environment Variables are accessible (CRUD) by multiple programs.
 The persistent ones result from automatic execution of the `/.bash_profile` shell script at session launch.
-3. The PATH is a persistent Environment Variable denoting a list of OS directory paths where executable programs reside.
+3. The `PATH` is a persistent Environment Variable denoting a list of OS directory paths where executable programs reside.
 Symlinks may be set in the path to denote an alias to a certain program or program version.
 4. Commands can then be entered via the command line interface (CLI - the terminal with its shell) which are essentially function calls where:
-    - The command denotes the function name
+    - The command denotes the function name (found via `PATH`)
     - The option(s) denote an overridable config argument
     - The argument(s) denote the non-config core data to be operated against
     - The function execution results in a returned value that subsequent commands may leverage